 The addiction recovery process can be long, complicated, and filled with pitfalls.
 Sobriety is difficult to maintain and most addicts are aware of this before they begin the addict recovery process.
 It’s why they manage their expectations of long-term care in such a way that with the right help, they can find support to consistently maintain a life away from abusing drugs or alcohol.
-Too high expectations and you will find it much harder to attain them.
-Too low, and you can potentially damage your own self-esteem.
+If you have too high expectations and you will find it much harder to attain them.
+Too low expectations and you can potentially damage your own self-esteem.

 It’s important to set the best, most realistic expectations in addiction recovery, and this will help you to have a framework for success.
 First, we must understand what unrealistic expectations are vs real ones.